The 5 W’s of Social Media Marketing

 People don’t buy what you do; they buy why you do it. – Simon Sinek

-Business and organizations that connect with people who share their values enjoy much greater marketing efficiencies and results across all business pursuits.
+Businesses and organizations that connect with people who share their values enjoy much greater marketing efficiencies and results across all business pursuits.
 In social media marketing, the importance of why cannot be overstated.
-Social media provides an opportunity to find and connect on a personal level with people who share your passions for why you do what you do.
+Social media provides an opportunity to connect personally with people who share your passions for why you do what you do.
 These will be the most engaged audience and the most proactive sources of referrals.